Burakkturk/rick-and-morty/README.md

 ## Description
 Thanks to visit my Github!
 In this project, i used Typescript.
 This project is created with NEXTJS, TAILWIND, TS.
-Project aims to create a Todo App.
+Project aims to create a Rick And Morty App.

 ## Output